michaelabryant/lossmodels/README.md

 ---

+## Project Status

+This package is still under development.
+The goal is to implement the major topics from *Loss Models* before publishing to PyPI.

+---

 ## Future Work

-- Panjer recursion
+Planned improvements include:

-- FFT-based aggregate models
+- additional aggregate methods and refinements
+- improved discretization schemes
-- Bootstrap / uncertainty estimation
+- bootstrap / uncertainty estimation
-- Additional distributions
+- additional distributions and actuarial utilities
-- Visualization tools

----

-## Intended Audience

-- Actuarial students (SOA / CAS)
-- Practicing actuaries
-- Quantitative developers
-- Data scientists working with risk models
+- expanded documentation and examples

 ---